 For many people, dipping into a bag of fresh, still-squeaking cheese curds is the epitome of turophile heaven—akin to the euphoria of noshing a hot-from-the-fryer Krispy Kreme doughnut.
 The trouble is, as is the case for a newborn doughnut, obtaining fresh curds is a matter of fortuitous timing—once they age for even a day, they lose their precious texture.
 If you are one of those people awaiting your next squeaky-curd fix, you don’t have to delay your gratification any longer.
 Make your own fresh curds today!

-• 2 large stainless steel pots (approx. 3- and 4-gallon) with lids, sized so that the smaller one can be nested in the larger one
+- 2 large stainless steel pots (approximately 3- and 4-gallon) with lids, sized so that the smaller one can be nested in the larger one

 1. CLEAN EVERYTHING: Make sure your cheesemaking equipment and area are clean and sanitary.
 You can use boiling water to sanitize utensils.